On reductive automorphism groups of regular embeddings: Introduction

 We fix a Borel subgroup $B\subseteq G$ and a maximal torus $T\subseteq B$.
 We denote by $B^-$ the Borel subgroup of $G$ such that $B\cap B^-=T$.
 If $\alpha$ is a root of $G$, then $\alpha^\vee$ denotes the corresponding coroot.

-If $H$ is any algebraic group then we denote by $\Z(H)$ ist center, by $H^\circ$ its connected subgroup containing the unit element $e_H$, by $H^r$ its radical, and by $\Chi(H)$ the set of its characters, i.e.\ algebraic group homomorphisms $H\to\GG_m$.
-If $V$ is an $H$-module, then we denote by $V^{(H)}$ the set of non-zero $H$-semiinvariants of $V$, and for any $\chi\in\Chi(H)$ we set
+If $H$ is any algebraic group then we denote by $\Z(H)$ its center, by $H^\circ$ its connected component containing the unit element $e_H$, by $H^r$ its radical, by $H^u$ its unipotent radical, and by $\Chi(H)$ the set of its characters, i.e.\ algebraic group homomorphisms $H\to\GG_m$.
+If $V$ is an $H$-module, then we denote by $V^{(H)}$ the set of non-zero $H$-semiinvariants of $V$, and for any $\chi\in\Chi(H)$ we set \footnote{We underline that in our notation $V^{(H)}$ does {\em not} contain $0$ and the same holds for $V^{(B)}_\chi$, in contrast with the similar common notation $V_\chi$ which we don't use here.}

 If $H\subseteq K$ are subgroups of $G$, then we denote by $\pi^{H,K}\colon G/H\to G/K$ the natural map sending $gH\in G/H$ to $gK\in G/K$, and by $\N_KH$ the normalizer of $H$ in $K$.

 For any subset $R$ of a $\ZZ$-module $\Lambda$, we denote by $R^{\geq0}$ (resp.\ $R^\perp$) the subset of $\Hom_\ZZ(\Lambda,\QQ)$ of all elements that are $\geq 0$ (resp.\ $=0$) on $R$.
 We define in the same way {\em mutatis mutandis} the subsets $R^{\geq0},R^\perp\subseteq \Lambda$ for $R\subseteq \Hom_\ZZ(\Lambda,\QQ)$.
 The notation $\langle -, - \rangle$ denotes the natural pairing between $\Lambda$ and $\Hom_\ZZ(\Lambda,\QQ)$.